 - 1. Turn off power to burner before proceeding. - 2.
-Disconnect oil connector tube from nozzle line. - Loosen the two screws securing igniter retaining clips and rotate both clips to release igniter baseplate.
+Disconnect oil connector tube from nozzle line. - 3.
+Loosen the two screws securing igniter retaining clips and rotate both clips to release igniter baseplate.
 Then tilt igniter back on its hinge. - 4.
-Remove splined nut. - "F" head air tube.
+Remove splined nut. - 5.
+"F" head air tube.
 Remove nozzle line assembly from burner, being careful not to damage the electrodes or insulators while handling.
-To ease removal of long assemblies (over 9 inches), rotate assembly 180° from installed position after pulling partially out of tube. - "L1", "L2", and "V1" head air tubes.
+To ease removal of long assemblies (over 9 inches), rotate assembly 180° from installed position after pulling partially out of tube. - 6.
+"L1", "L2", and "V1" head air tubes.
 Slide nozzle line assembly forward (further into air tube) so the head clears the venturi opening.
 Then rotate the nozzle line assembly 90° so the nozzle line end points up.
-Pull the nozzle line assembly toward you and remove assembly from burner. - 7.
-To replace the nozzle assembly, reverse the above steps.
+Pull the nozzle line assembly toward you and remove assembly from burner.

-Figure 3. - Electrode Tip Adjustment

-Standard Dimensions for F, L1, and V1 Heads.
+Figure 8. - Electrode Tip Adjustment Standard Dimensions for F, L1, and V1 Heads.

-The Dimensions shown below are for use with L2 heads and M series air tube combinations ending with an 'N' suffix (example: AFG70MDAQ $\underline{N}$ )
+The dimensions shown below are for use with L2 heads and M series air tube combinations ending with an 'N' suffix (example: AFG70MDAQN)